Easy Roasted Salmon with Mustard Sauce: Quick and Delicious

 The History Behind this Creamy Mustard Sauce Recipe

-Though I’ve enjoyed this creamy mustard sauce recipe for many years, its history goes far beyond me and holds a special meaning.
-This old-fashioned mustard sauce recipe was passed down from my Great Aunt Liz, a professional cook, the head dietician at a large hospital, and an incredibly talented hostess.
+I’ve enjoyed this creamy mustard sauce recipe for years, but its history reaches far beyond my kitchen.
+The recipe was passed down from my Great Aunt Liz — a professional cook, hospital head dietician, and gifted hostess.

 Easy Roasted Salmon with Creamy Mustard Sauce